On this page:

 I have strong experience in the following areas:

-- International student admissions and recruitment (ESL, Undergraduate, Graduate, Conditional Admissions, Bridge, Pathways);
+- International student admissions and recruitment for a wide variety of programs (ESL, Undergraduate, Graduate, Conditional Admissions, Bridge, Pathways) at institutions in the U.S. and Canada (Québec);

 - International marketing and cross-cultural communications;